Lyle Ritz: The Wrecking Crew

 To support himself, Ritz abandoned the ukulele and became a session musician on the bass guitar.
 He joined the Wrecking Crew, a popular group of studio musicians in the Los Angeles recording industry.
 Ritz compiled over 5,000 credits including such notable tracks as Herb Alpert's "A Taste of Honey", The Righteous Brothers' "You've Lost That Lovin' Feelin'", and the Beach Boys' "Good Vibrations".
 Other notable recording artists he backed up include Sonny & Cher, the Monkees, Herb Ohta, Dean Martin, and Linda Ronstadt.
 He also played bass on television soundtracks including The Rockford Files, Name That Tune, and Kojak.

-In 1979 Ritz was hired to play the ukulele in place of Steve Martin when Martin was shown playing in The Jerk.
+In 1979, Ritz was hired to play the ukulele in place of Steve Martin when Martin was shown playing in The Jerk.
 In 1980, Ritz was a musician playing bass on Face the Music, a game show centered on musical puzzles.

 Return to ukulele music

 Roy Sakuma, a fellow ukulele player and record producer, looked up Ritz in 1984 and brought him to Hawaii for the Annual Ukulele Festival.
-Ritz had no idea how popular his Verve records still were in Hawaii, but he participated at the festival during the next three years.
-In 1988 he decided it was time to retire from the circuit, but he continued to play; his third album, Time, was released by Roy Sakuma Records the same year.
+Ritz had no idea how popular his Verve records still were in Hawaii, but he participated in the festival during the next three years.
+In 1988, he decided it was time to retire from the circuit, but he continued to play.
+His third album, Time, was released by Roy Sakuma Records the same year.
 In 1999, Jim Beloff, founder of Flea Market Music, put together the annual UKEtopia concert in California.
-Among the notable events was Bill Tapia and Ritz trading jazz licks in an impromptu cutting contest.
+Among the notable events were Bill Tapia and Ritz trading jazz licks in an impromptu cutting contest.

 In 2005, Ritz purchased an Apple laptop and a copy of GarageBand, software used to make home recordings.
 After a half year's work, he completed a new solo album, No Frills, released in 2006.
 He recorded the bass track using a synthesizer so he could concentrate on the jazz ukulele.
 Ritz was inducted into the Ukulele Hall of Fame in 2007.
 His citation reads in part: "Ritz will always be known as the brilliant pioneer in the area of ukulele jazz."